-What is SCA?
-Student Community Action (SCA) is a student volunteering organisation at Durham University, running student-led volunteering projects in the local community.
-We have over 40 projects across both campuses, working with adults, children, animals and the environment.
+What is Durham University Student Volunteering and Outreach (DUSVO)?
+We are a student volunteering organisation at Durham University, running student-led volunteering projects in the local community.
+We have over 50 projects across the university, working with adults, children, animals and the environment.

-Who can join SCA?
-Any current Durham University student can get involved.
+Who can join DUSVO?
+Any current Durham University student can get involved, from any college.

 How can I get involved?
-SCA’s projects are open to everyone, and most don't require specific skills or experience.
-For more information on any of our projects, visit their pages using the bar above or contact a member of SCA staff, who can tell you more.
+Our projects are open to everyone, and most don't require specific skills or experience.
+For more information on any of our projects, visit their pages using the bar above or contact a member of staff, who can tell you more.

 How much does it cost?
 Absolutely nothing!

 What about expenses?
 Do I have to pay for my travel?
-SCA will reimburse your travel costs when volunteering on an SCA project, as long as you keep your receipt e.g. bus ticket.
-We do not usually reimburse taxi fares; these must be agreed with SCA beforehand.
+We will reimburse your travel costs when volunteering on a DUSVO project, as long as you keep your receipt e.g. bus ticket.
+We do not usually reimburse taxi fares; these must be agreed with us beforehand.

 What is a DBS check?
-DBS stands for Disclousure and Barring Serivce and replaces the old CRB checks.
+DBS stands for Disclosure and Barring Service and replaces the old CRB checks.
 A DBS check is done to establish whether you have anything in your criminal record which would affect our decision to have you as a volunteer.

 Do I need one?
 If you will be working regularly with children you need a DBS check.
 You generally will not need a DBS check to volunteer at a one-off event.
-A list projects that require a DBS check can be found here
+See our 'projects' pages to see if you need a DBS check for the project you would like to join.

 How do I get a DBS check?
-Just pick up a form from the SCA office – a staff member will explain how to do the form and what documents we need to see to verify your identity.
-DBS’s are free for volunteers.
+Just pick up a form from the DUSVO office – a staff member will explain how to do the form and what documents we need to see to verify your identity.
+DBS checks are free for volunteers.

 How long does a DBS check take to process?
 On average they take 2-3 weeks but it can take more or less time – mistakes made on the form can slow down the process so make sure you fill it in carefully.